-Eric Murray is a two times Olympic and eight times World Champion Rower.
+Eric Murray is a two time Olympic and eight time World Champion Rower.
 Eric knows there’s hard work, then there’s smarter-than-your-opposition-work.
-If you’re looking for someone who knows how to be the best and consistently the best, look no further.
-The stats don’t lie; eight years - Unbeaten.
+If you’re looking for someone who knows how to be the best and consistently the best, look no further!

-The journey hasn’t been without its up and downs and learning how to be successful and stay successful has been a key to the incredible legacy Eric and Hamish have left on the sport.
-There are not many people that left a mark on the sport of Rowing as a globally recognisable combination, feared by position all around the world.
+The journey of The Kiwi Pair hasn’t been without its up and downs - learning how to be successful and stay successful has been a key to the incredible legacy Eric and Hamish have left on the sport.
+There are not many people that have left a mark on the sport of Rowing as a globally recognisable combination.

 In 2012 Eric was awarded the NZ Order of Merit for his services to Sport and Rowing.
 He along with Hamish Bond have been Halberg Team of the Year winners on four occasions and taken away the Supreme Award twice.

 Eric is a good-natured ‘Kiwi Bloke’ who lays it all on the table.
 He speaks about staying motivated, challenging yourself and being able to differentiate when to follow and when you need to be a leader.